tony-sull/tonysull.co/src/content/articles/hidden-cost-of-metaframeworks.md

 The moral of the story, though, is to avoid diving into a brand new metaframework because its the most hyped online.
 These tools are brand new and are an amalgamation of so many different concepts (both new and repurposed) that we don't yet know what we don't know.

-Picking your tech stack cna have a profound impact in the long term.
+Picking your tech stack can have a profound impact in the long term.
 Choose your dependencies carefully, sticking with "boring" tech as much as possible.

 Throwing in a couple carefully picked bets on newer tech is totally reasonable, but those bets really shouldn't be so all-encompassing that you need to reconsider your organizational structure or hiring practices.